Kate Silverton: Philip Hayton incident

-In September 2005, Silverton drew media attention when her BBC News 24 co-newsreader Philip Hayton, who had worked for the BBC for 37 years, resigned his position six months into a year's contract, citing issues of "incompatibility" with Silverton.
+In September 2005, Silverton drew media attention when her BBC News 24 co-newsreader Philip Hayton, who had worked for the BBC for 37 years, resigned from his position six months into a year's contract, citing issues of "incompatibility" with Silverton.
 The Daily Telegraph, without substantiation and quoting an unnamed 'insider', reported that Hayton turned to Silverton during a break and said "I don't like you".

 The Daily Mirror quoted another BBC 'insider' as saying that Silverton is "...pushy beyond belief.
 Behind her big superficial smile she can be a really aggressive, manipulative monster who always gets what she wants."
 Hayton merely cited "incompatibility" with Silverton as his reason and when his managers refused to move Silverton to another time slot, he left.
 Silverton was in the peculiar position of having to go through the morning's paper review live on air the morning the story broke, avoiding any discussion of the story and chiding her new co-anchor when he looked to refer to it.
-Hayton said that he left the BBC "without bitterness or rancour".

 However, several figures spoke up for Silverton.
 Jon Sopel, a fellow BBC News 24 presenter, who was Silverton's co-anchor at News 24 for several months, commented on the incident saying: "She's warm and friendly.
 With Kate, what you see is what you get – she's bright, lively, talented and vivacious.
 I like and trust her.
 Yes, she's ambitious... but aren't we all?"

 Rod Liddle, who was allegedly hit by Silverton in 2003, nevertheless defended his former co-presenter.
 Liddle said: "Kate is intelligent, attractive and has strong opinions.
 She was absolutely lovely, good fun, professional, intelligent and devoid of the usual afflictions of TV presenters – narcissism and greed."

+Child therapist

+In 2021 Silverton left the BBC to follow what she described as her "life's passion" and become a qualified child therapist.
+She told the PA news agency: "My academic background is in child psychology, and becoming a mum really inspired me too.
+My journey has really been decades long, both in understanding more about children's mental health, and as a parent really benefiting from all the interviews and access to advice that I was given by incredible people."
+She admitted that when she competed in Strictly Come Dancing in 2018, it was with the intention of leaving journalism to train in child therapy.
+She now works in a primary school supporting young children with complex needs.